Relationship development that occurs during adolescence

 The adolescent transition to male-female and sexual relationships is influenced by sexual interest and by social and cultural influences and expectations.
 Social and cultural expectations and behaviors in male-female or sexual relationships are learned from observations and practice.
-During adolescence, developmental tasks include struggles to gain control over sexual and aggressive urges, and discovering potential or actual love relationships.
+During adolescence, developmental tasks include struggles to gain control over sexual and aggressive urges.
+And by discovering potential or actual love relationships.
 Sexual behaviors during adolescence may include impulsive behavior, a wide range of experimental interactions of mutual exploring, and eventually intercourse.
-Biological differences, and differences in the socialization of males and females, set the stage for males and females to have different expectations of sexual and love relationships that may influence sexual experiences and may also have consequences for later sexual behavior and partnerships.
-Ultimately, achievement of a mutually satisfying sexual partnership within a love relationship may be established.
+Biological differences, and differences in the ways males and females socialize, set the stage for males and females to have different expectations of sexual and love relationships.
+These may influence sexual experiences and may also have consequences for later sexual behavior and partnerships.
+Eventually, achievement of a mutually satisfying sexual partnership within a love relationship may be established.

 Developmental changes in family relationships